"We shall meet again, perhaps in the shining mists of 'Orion's Sword'." Art: Virgil Finlay, Weird Tales, March 1938 |

 * * * * *

 "I cannot speak longer, for the body of Joe Slater grows cold and rigid, and the coarse brains are ceasing to vibrate as I wish.
 You have been my friend in the cosmos; you have been my only friend on this planet—the only soul to sense and seek for me within the repellent form which lies on this couch.
 We shall meet again—perhaps in the shining mists of Orion’s Sword, perhaps on a bleak plateau in prehistoric Asia.
-Perhaps in unremembered dreams tonight; perhaps in some other form an aeon hence, when the solar system shall have been swept away."
+Perhaps in unremembered dreams tonight; perhaps in some other form an aeon hence, when the solar system shall have been swept away."From Dr. Armitage's Notes:

 This story further develops the nature of Lovecraft's "Dream Quests", first hinted at in "Polaris".
 Here, Lovecraft expands the scope of these unconscious, nocturnal journeys to include the far future, as well as to other planets and star systems.
 When the Light Being teases scenes from the long pageant of cosmic history, it has the effect of reducing mankind's stature in the universe (a major theme in Lovecraft's future fiction).
 However, his story also dramatically expands man's potential vantage points by revealing to him the possibility of experiencing these times and places through Dream Quests.
 The Light Being also mentions an episode where the two soul brothers had dwelt within the bodies of Jovian "insect-philosophers".
-The background behind this outrageous claim would not be fully divulged until 17 years later in "The Shadow Out of Time"
+The background behind this outrageous claim would not be fully divulged until 17 years later in "The Shadow Out of Time".

 "Beyond the Wall of Sleep" also introduces a "telepathy machine", and similar kinds of scienti-fiction devices would later resurface in stories such as "From Beyond", "The Whisperer In Darkness", "The Shadow Out of Time", etc. Interestingly, here is probably one of the few times where a Lovecraft protagonist manages to successfully leverage human super-technology against an alien super-ability, although this trend would become quite popular in '40s and '50s sci-fi.